 Natural hair flairs differently and has a more natural look and feel than synthetics.
 This natural feel can extend the hookset window of opportunity, which is very important considering the subtlety of a jig bite.
 Depending on the design and type of hair used, hair jigs can have a dramatically slower fall rate than synthetic jigs.
-Deer body and rabbit hair absorb water every effectively, thus creating a lure with a slower, more natural fall than synthetic and bucktail jigs.
+Deer body and rabbit hair absorb water very effectively, thus creating a lure with a slower, more natural fall than synthetic and bucktail jigs.

-Another overlooked aspect of hair is that it is less affected by heat and direct sunlight…raise your hand if you’ve encountered that messy glob of plastic in your tacklebox?
+Another overlooked aspect of hair is it is less affected by heat and direct sunlight…raise your hand if you’ve encountered that messy glob of plastic in your tacklebox?

 Does Size Matter?

 We tend to believe the speed of the jig is more important than the size.
 Typically, but not always, larger fish tend to prefer bigger baits.
 The natural characteristics of hair allow the angler to use larger, more bulky baits without sacrificing a slower action, thus keeping the jig in the strike zone for a longer period of time.
 The HammerHead Jig Sledgehammer Series jigs consist of an alloy material slightly lighter than lead which multiplies its slow fall capabilities.

 Thin wire hooks offer more forgiveness, and will penetrate a fish’s mouth more easily.
 Our Finesse, SledgeHammer and Trout series jig feature razor sharp, thin wire, sickle bend hooks.
 The unique bend strengthens the hook body, thus offering an angler the opportunity to reap the advantages of a thinner wire hook without having to worry about bending or breaking.

 Our striper and pike jigs do NOT come in thin wire since they feature a Seaguard finish.